Wangzy455/Wangzy455/README.md

 - 2025.7 - 2025.12  XiaoHongShu Advertising platform development
 - 2025.12 - right now KuaiShou MLOps

+#### ✅ What we are doing now：
+- Looking for internship-to-full-time opportunities in 2026.
+- Input learning Python and Go
+- Continue to delve deeper into MLops and Agent engineering

 #### The language and tools I am using:
 [![Skills](https://skillicons.dev/icons?i=java,go,c,python,rust,react,vue,unity)](https://github.com/AndriiMaliuta)